n42k/brikkit/README.md

 Thank you very much for contributing to Brikkit!

 ### Using third party libraries

+If you wish to use third party libraries in your plugins, if you are on Windows, it is extremely highly recommended that you use the Windows Subsystem for Linux to execute the following steps.

 Install nodejs and npm: `# apt install nodejs npm`.
 Move into your plugin directory, and start a npm project there: `$ npm init -y`.
 Edit the created `package.json` file so that the license is MIT.